 Furbo Versus PetCube Bites: My Opinion

 Confession time: I purchased a Furbo for Cyber Monday in 2018.
 Overall, I’m really happy with it.
-But realizing that there was a similarly-priced option out there (PetCube Bites) that offers the ability to schedule treats has me second-guessing!
+But realizing that there was a similarly-priced option out there (PetCube Bites original) that offers the ability to schedule treats has me second-guessing!

 To be honest, my WiFi or phone connection often means I don’t get the full benefit of the amazing Furbo camera.
 But being able to schedule treats would be a huge perk.
 Many other reviews dismiss the treat scheduling as useless.
 I strongly disagree.